Direct electrical modulation of surface response in a single plasmonic nanoresonator: Introduction

 \section{Introduction}

-Localized plasmonic resonances, coupled states of photons and electrons in nanostructured metals, have been extensively studied and widely utilized to control light-matter interaction\,\cite{ritchie1957plasma,muhlschlegel2005resonant,novotny2007effective,curto2010unidirectional,knight2011photodetection,zhang2013chemical,kern2015electrically,celebrano2015mode,chikkaraddy2016single}.
-However, the \emph{active} tuning of plasmonic resonances still remains a major obstacle for the realization of integrated high-speed optical modulators and tunable metamaterials\,\cite{jiang2017active}.
-One of the most compelling pathways towards high-speed dynamic tuning is via the density of the metal's electron gas.
-While this idea has already been exploited in dilute systems, such as graphene\,\cite{wang2008gate,bonaccorso2010graphene,liu2011graphene}, it is more difficult to realize in metallic nanoresonators due to their orders of magnitude larger carrier densities.
-Various methods to increase the capacitance have therefore been employed, such as embedding metallic nanoresonators in a chemical reductant or ion gel\,\cite{mcmillan2007reflectance,mulvaney2006drastic,novo2009electrochemical,miyazaki2009electrical,dondapati2012voltage,byers2014single,brown2015electrochemical,Mulvaney,hoener2017spectral,liu2018electrochemical,maniyara2019tunable}.
-However, these approaches have severe limitations, such as slow operation (up to few kHz in \cite{liu2018electrochemical}) and inconclusive results.
-Some of them exhibit hysteresis, likely due to double-layer formation and/or electrochemical reactions at the metal surface\,\cite{petach2014mechanism}, suggesting origins of the observed tuning effects beyond pure charging.
-Consequently, there is a need for experiments free from the potential impact of environmental variations by means of direct electrical charging.
+The interaction between free electrons at a metal surface and electromagnetic fields at optical frequencies gives rise to surface plasmon polaritons (SPPs), which are strongly coupled states of light and charge-density oscillations\,\cite{ritchie1957plasma}.
+When SPP waves are confined to finite-sized objects, they exhibit resonances with large field enhancements in the vicinity of maxima in the surface-charge density\,\cite{muhlschlegel2005resonant}.
+By tailoring the geometry of the object, one can effectively control and adjust the spectral position of the SPP resonances\,\cite{novotny2007effective}.
+These practical properties of localized plasmonic resonances have been extensively studied and widely utilized\,\cite{curto2010unidirectional,knight2011photodetection,zhang2013chemical,kern2015electrically,celebrano2015mode,chikkaraddy2016single}.
+However, the lack of possibilities to \emph{actively} tune plasmonic resonances still remains a major obstacle in realizing the full potential of plasmonic systems.
+Active tuning would enable the development of ultrafast and ultrasmall optical modulators and tunable metamaterials \,\cite{jiang2017active}.
+At the first glance, one of the most compelling pathways towards dynamic tuning is varying the density of the electron gas.
+This feature is already exploited in dilute systems, such as graphene plasmonics\,\cite{wang2008gate,bonaccorso2010graphene,liu2011graphene}, but often disregarded in metallic nanoresonators with higher carrier densities.
+To investigate the tuning of plasmonic nanoresonators various methods have been employed for enhancing the electrical charging, such as embedding resonators in a chemical reductant or an ion gel, which has resulted in a significant increase in the capacitance of the system\,\cite{mcmillan2007reflectance,mulvaney2006drastic,novo2009electrochemical,miyazaki2009electrical,dondapati2012voltage,petach2014mechanism,byers2014single,brown2015electrochemical,Mulvaney,hoener2017spectral,liu2018electrochemical,maniyara2019tunable}.
+However, these approaches have severe limitations, including slow operation and inconclusive results.
+Hysteresis has been observed in some cases, likely due to double-layer formation or electrochemical reactions at the metal surface, suggesting different origins of the observed tuning effects beyond pure charging.
+Consequently, there is a necessity to carry out experiments free from the potential impacts of environmental variations by means of direct electrical charging.